UD-CISC374/educational-game-design-document-team-14-yasser-and-amaad/egdd.md

 *A one sentence pitch for your game.
 Pretend that your were pitching your game to a executive going to the elevator.
 You have less than 60 Seconds.
 Check [this resource](http://www.gameacademy.com/perfecting-indie-games-elevator-pitch/) for more information.*

+You are the phoenix named Toopee who must defend the sacred cave from evil magic monsters by solving math problems.

 ## Influences (Brief)